 Support policies for Azure Kubernetes Service

 This article provides details about technical support policies and limitations for Azure Kubernetes Service (AKS).
-The article also details worker node management, managed control plane components, third-party open-source components, and security or patch management.
+The article also details agent node management, managed control plane components, third-party open-source components, and security or patch management.

 Service updates and releases

 - For release information, see AKS release notes.

 - For information on features in preview, see AKS preview features and related projects.